ankostis/Garden/sto-kokkino.md

   - [ ] do you maintain e-lists of Media violations (& lists of any kind)?
 - [ ] give for free (CC-license) for politicL jingles
 - [ ] don't lough against rousfeti & crime (e.g. re-hiring university Guards)
+### 21 Sep 2022
+- [ ] interviwieng strong oponents: form a team, use twitter-crowd
+- [x] pension: redistributable, not "%1 returned"
+- [x] rich people can't be Revolutionaries